 Losing a tooth will cause the surrounding teeth to shift.
 The tooth behind the missing tooth will tilt forward, and the tooth that was once opposing it will over-erupt into the new space.
-This shifting results in bone loss and new spaces in between the teeth, leading to areas that trap food.
-This greatly increases the risk of gum disease, gum recession, bone loss, tooth mobility, root exposure, sensitivity, and tooth decay.
-Shifting teeth will also change your bite, which can lead to pain and problems with your jaw joint.
+Not only does this change the strength and tension of your bite, it allows for new spaces in between the teeth where food and bacteria can easily get trapped.

 When food, debris, and bacteria area allowed to accumulate, risks for gum disease, gum recession, bone loss, root exposure, increased sensitivity, and tooth decay are all heightened.
 In addition to these risks, the changes to the bite caused by tooth loss increase risks for jaw joint disorders such as TMJ and can result in chronic and lasting discomfort.